-income, your spouse's income, or the head of household's income, including:

-- A. Your children or legal wards who are unmarried and under 21 years of age, and who live with you; - B. Your children or legal wards who are unmarried, are over 21 years of age but under 24 years of age, are full-time students, and who live with you when not at school; - C. Your children or legal wards who are unmarried and for whom you are the legal guardian because they are physically or developmentally disabled or mentally impaired to the extent that they cannot adequately care for themselves and cannot establish, maintain, or re-establish their own household; - D. Your parents who live with you; and - E. Any other dependents listed on your Federal tax return or your spouse or head of household's Federal tax returns.
+- 1. You; - 2.
+The head of your household (if not you).
+If the child is applying individually, provide the information of the primary custodial parent; - A. You are the head of household if you filed the most recent Federal tax return for your household (includes filing as head of household) or earned the majority of the income for your household. - B. If you are not the head of household, the head of household is the person who filed the most recent Federal tax return on which you are listed as a dependent or the person who provides the majority of your household's income.
+If you already have or are applying for Special Immigrant Juvenile (SIJ) classification, do not include any foster or group home household members. - 3.
+Your spouse, if living with you (do not include your spouse if you are separated, your spouse is not living with you, or you already have or are applying for VAWA benefits or T or U nonimmigrant status); or - 4.
+Any family members living in your household who are dependent on your income, your spouse's income, or the head of household's income, including: - A. Your children or legal wards who are unmarried and under 21 years of age, and who live with you; - B. Your children or legal wards who are unmarried, are 21 to 23 years of age, are full-time students, and who live with you when not at school; - C. Your children or legal wards who are unmarried and for whom you are the legal guardian because they are physically or developmentally disabled or mentally impaired to the extent that they cannot adequately care for themselves and cannot establish, maintain, or re-establish their own household; - D. Your parents who live with you; and - E. Any other dependents listed on your Federal tax return or your spouse or head of household's Federal tax returns. - F. If you are applying for any immigration benefits (such as for adjustment of status) based on a pending or approved petition or application for VAWA benefits or T or U nonimmigrant status and one of your household members is or was your abuser or human trafficker, do not list him or her as a household member.